Headaches are a common health complaint. They can range from a minor nuisance to a…

 WHAT INCREASES THE CHANCE OF HAVING A SEIZURE?

 A seizure happens when there is a change in our brain’s levels of excitability that causes chemical imbalances.
 These imbalances cause neurons to begin firing abnormally.
 When this happens, it becomes unmanageable and can result in a seizure.
-There are many things that can alter our brain’s excitability and lead to a seizure.
+There are many things that can alter our brain’s excitability and lead to stress-induced seizures.
 These include:

 HOW DOES STRESS TRIGGER SEIZURES?